-Daniel is the Director of Finance and an Applied Mathematics and Statistics major.
+Daniel is the director of Finance and an Applied Mathematics and Statistics major.
 He went to high school in Massachusetts, used to play chess and enjoys running.
 He interested in AI because he thinks it will be a transformative technology of our generation.

-Cassie is the Director of Events for hopAI and is double majoring in BME and Computer Science.
+Cassie is the Vice President of HopAI and is a sophomore double majoring in BME and Computer Science.
 She originally became interested in AI from a technical standpoint, but as she dove deeper in trying to understand the technology she realized that she also wanted to understand the ethical implications behind using AI systems.
 She pursues research that combines AI and medicine, while also using hopAI to explore the interesting and emerging field.

-Daniela is a sophomore part of hopAI’s outreach committee, majoring in Cognitive Science and minoring in Computer Science.
-She is a research assistant in the Computational Pyscholinguistics lab on campus and runs hurdles for the track team.
-She loves studying how humans process language, and learning how it can be modeled computationally.
-She is interested in AI to help humans have better interactions with technology, to ease everyday life.
+Daniela is the director of Marketing for HopAI and a junior majoring in Cognitive Science and minoring in Computer Science.
+Her interests include studying how humans process language, and learning how it can be modeled computationally.
+She is interested in AI to help humans have better interactions with everyday technology.

 Joseph is freshman at Hopkins and double majoring in Biomedical Engineering and Applied Mathematics and Statistics.
 He is a member of both the Events and Research committees.
 He is interested in AI for 2 reasons: it’s really cool, and it can do really cool things; he knows these reasons might sound a little funny but they’re absolutely true.
 He is also fascinated by the beautiful ideas that underly AI’s inner workings and what they can tell us about the true nature of intelligence.

-Peyton is sophomore from St. Louis, Missouri majoring in Computer Science and minoring in Entrepreneurship and Management.
-She is on the Finance and Outreach committees for hopAI and believes AI will be an incredible tool for us to expand our capabilities facets of our society.
+Peyton is junior from St. Louis, Missouri majoring in Computer Science and minoring in Entrepreneurship and Management.
+She is on the Finance committee for HopAI and believes AI will be an incredible tool for us to expand our capabilities facets of our society.
 She is particularly interested in AI in the space of FinTech as well as policy surrounding AI development and innovation.

 Aim is a junior from Thailand and is double majoring in Applied Mathematics and Statistics and Anthropology.
 He is interested in the economic and social issues that emerge from the development of AI.

-John is a sophomore double majoring in Applied Math and Computer Science at Hopkins.
+John is a junior double majoring in Applied Math and Computer Science at Hopkins.
 He is a fintech enthusiast and python backend developer.
 He enjoys computational mathematics, algorithms, data processing, and build learning models for large datasets.
-Currently, he is working a social investing network that helps people analyze/rate their strategies through learning models and copy the strategies of other traders who get high ratings.
+Currently, he is working at a social investing network that helps people analyze/rate their strategies through learning models and copy the strategies of other traders who get high ratings.
 He is interested in AI because it provides answers to problems in a world undergoing data growth explosion.